 I like the way that Jesus puts it.
-Some people have the idea that when you become a Christian, Jesus shuts you in, puts you into a cage, limits your freedom and takes away all your fun.
+Some people have the idea that when you become a Christian, Jesus shuts you in, puts you into a cage and takes away all your fun.
 It all goes back to what we were saying earlier about Christianity being dull.